Hura crepitans

-Hura crepitans, the sandbox tree, also known as possumwood, monkey no-climb, assacu and jabillo, is an evergreen tree in the family Euphorbiaceae, native to tropical regions of North and South America including the Amazon rainforest.
+Hura crepitans, the sandbox tree, also known as possumwood, monkey no-climb, assacu (from Tupi asaku) and jabillo, is an evergreen tree in the family Euphorbiaceae, native to tropical regions of North and South America including the Amazon rainforest.
 It is also present in parts of Tanzania, where it is considered an invasive species.
-Because its fruit explodes when ripe, it has also received the colloquial nickname the dynamite tree.
+Because its fruit explode when ripe, it has also received the colloquial nickname the "dynamite tree".